What do I do in case of an emergency?

 What services do you offer?

-Individual and group counseling are offered to assist students in dealing with a variety of psychological concerns including depression, academic difficulties, relationship concerns, anxiety, eating disorders, identity confusion, loss, and family concerns, among other things.
-Other services include crisis intervention, consultation, workshops and educational programs, online resources, the Campus Against Violence Program, the LGBTQ Virtual Center, and the STAND4YOU suicide prevention and mental health promotion program.
+Individual and group therapy are offered to assist students in dealing with a variety of psychological concerns including depression, relationship concerns, anxiety, eating disorders, identity confusion, loss, and family concerns, among other things.
+Other services include crisis intervention, consultation, workshops and educational programs, outreach initiatives, and online resources.

 Where is your office located?